 9 Common circular saw safety mistakes and how to avoid them

 The inappropriate use of a circular saw, such as improper operating procedures, inappropriate or risky operations, improper handling, or improper use is usually the main reason for the injuries caused.
-These include, for example, insufficient protective equipment, inappropriate clothing, hasty work, carelessness, insufficient material support, cutting materials not intended for the tool/blade, or removing safety devices for better view.
+These include, for example, insufficient protective equipment, inappropriate clothing, hasty work, carelessness, insufficient material support, cutting materials not intended for the tool/blade, or removing safety devices for a better view.

 Prevention and awareness of the correct use of a circular saw are the number one factor in reducing any injuries associated with the tool.